mmarco02/SWEN1-Semester-Project/Protocol.md

 to set the Type of the ID for an Entity in my Repositories. <br>
 To Save the Genres for MediaEntries i use another Table calles MediaGenres which has a composite Primary key from the Entry Id and Genre

+## Testing
+I wrote tests using an HttpClient to automatically test the API Endpoints that i have already implemented Its important to use the Order annotation so that the tests wait for one another and are executed chronologically, which usually would not be the case for unit tests.
+I also wrote a `TestSetup` Class in which i establish the connections and set up simple methods to access the Endpoints